aMarCruz/jscc/README.md

 ## IMPORTANT

-jscc v1.0 is a complete rewrite using TypeScript 3.0 and one enhanced set of test.
+jscc v1.0 is a complete rewrite and may have breaking changes for you.

-This new version offers new characteristics, but has some breaking changes.
+Please see [Changes in This Version](#changes-in-this-version) for more info, the Wiki will be updated in a few days.

 ## Install